theriault/SuperdelegateJS/README.md

 ### Event object
 Each event handler's Event object will be augmented with the following properties.

+#### Event.stopDelegation()
+Call `Event.stopDelegation` to prevent the delegation events from happening.
+This also happens if `Event.stopPropagation` is called on events that bubble or `Event.stopImmediatePropagation` is called on events that don't bubble.

 #### Event.super

 `Event.super` will point to the parent `data-super` element.